MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 **Credential registration**.
 Microsoft Entra ID provides capabilities to manage all aspects of user identity lifecycle and self-service capabilities to reduce the workload of an organization's helpdesk.

 **Group management**.
-Microsoft Entra ID provides capabilities that enable users to request membership in a group for resource access and to create groups that can be used for securing resources or collaboration.
-These capabilities can be controlled by the organization so that appropriate controls are put in place.
+Microsoft Entra ID provides capabilities that enable users to request membership in a group for resource access.
+Use Microsoft Entra ID to create groups that can be used for securing resources or collaboration.
+Therefore, organizations can utilize appropriate controls they put in place to control these capabilities.

 ### Consumer Identity and Access Management (IAM)

 **Azure AD B2C**.
-Azure AD B2C is a service that can be enabled in an Azure subscription to provide identities to consumers for your organization's customer-facing applications.
-This is a separate island of identity and these users don't appear in the organization's Microsoft Entra tenant.
+[Azure AD B2C](/azure/active-directory-b2c/overview) is a service that can be enabled in an Azure subscription to provide identities to consumers for your organization's customer-facing applications.
+This service is a separate identity offering, and therefore these users don't typically appear in the organization's Microsoft Entra tenant.
 Azure AD B2C is managed by administrators in the tenant associated with the Azure subscription.

 ## Next steps